chago1991/Ansible-K8S/README.md

 Description:

-This part is going to demo how to setup a simple K8S cluster.
+This part is going to demo how to set up a simple K8S cluster.
+If you want to deploy a highly available cluster.
+Skip this part.

 My demo environment: